<> <> <> <>

 As with anything you take, doctors want to start small, with what is known as a minimum effective dose.
 So applying that principle to using sleep medicine is a good idea, and we strongly suggest you talk to a GP before anything.

-An effective treatment like Pilot's prescription sleep support can help sort out your sleep.
+An effective treatment like Pilot's clinical sleep support can help sort out your sleep.

 Valerian root